Project status

 Who is responsible for managing Dromana Pier?

-Parks Victoria is responsible for the management and maintenance of over 40 piers, jetties and related structures on Port Phillip and Western Port, which attract about 30 million visitors per year combined.
-Parks Victoria carries out regular inspections on all port assets to ensure they are safe and well maintained.
+Parks Victoria is responsible for managing and maintaining over 40 piers, jetties and related structures in Port Phillip and Western Port, which attract about 30 million visitors annually.
+Parks Victoria regularly inspects all port assets to ensure they are safe and well maintained.

-How can I stay informed about progress of this project?
+How can I stay informed about the progress of this project?

 Parks Victoria will share regular progress updates with key stakeholders and the community on Parks Victoria’s website.
 You can subscribe to the Dromana Pier project mailing list to receive ongoing communications about this project.